ValeraT1982/ObjectsComparer/README.md

 ## Examples
 There are some examples how Objects Comparer can be used.

-NUnit is used for developing unit tests to show how examples work.

 ### Example 1: Expected Message
 Challenge: Check if received message equal to the expected message.
 ```csharp